 So what’s a well-intentioned and super smart dude to do with the dread of dinner time?
 Well, the good news is that you can attack it on a couple fronts.
 First, you can shift your perspective about why your kid is putting taters in their hair.
 Second, you can get strategic about mess mitigation.
 Get into it!

-Your Kid And The Dinner Disaster
+Your Toddler And The Dinner Disaster

-The glee your kid has at watching your face turn purple as they jam actual jam up their nose can feel particularly mean spirited.
+The glee your kid has at watching your face turn purple as they jam actual jam up their nose can feel particularly mean-spirited.
 In fact, it can feel like they are intentionally being a righteous jerk.
 But the problem is that you’re placing an adult perspective on a developmental norm.

 Sure, if you were at dinner and slowly poured a glass of wine onto the floor while staring coldly into your partner’s eyes, that would make you a huge d-bag.
 But that’s not your kid.
 Because what they’re doing is learning about the world.
 Granted, it’s in a super messy way.
 But then again, whatever you learned from your theoretical wine pouring incident would be pretty messy too TBH.